Edwards scores 31 and Conley tallies 25 in his return to Utah to help Timberwolves top Jazz

 Edwards jumped rope during the break and started the second half, but seemed a bit slower and less explosive.

+“Just let the game come to you,” Edwards said.
+“I was forcing it a little bit but in the second half I found Mike Conley, found Naz (Reid) and Nickeil (Alexander-Walker).
+Then it made it easy for me to score.”

-Still, he made four 3-pointers, a layup and a circus three-point play in the final two quarters to help Minnesota keep Utah at bay.
+Edwards made four 3-pointers, a layup and a circus three-point play in the final two quarters to help Minnesota hold off Utah.

+“Ant’s been special, honestly.
+He really has.
+Just seeing him develop as the season has gone on, it’s been amazing.
+Like tonight, he made a bunch of plays that he wouldn’t make the first part of the year,” Conley said.

-The game marked the first time Conley played in Utah since being traded in February 2023 after four seasons with the Jazz and was highest scoring output with Minnesota.
+The game marked the first time Conley played in Utah since being traded in February 2023 after four seasons with the Jazz.
+Saturday’s game was his highest scoring output with Minnesota.

+“It’s a perfect storm, trying to fill in for guys and it’s given me a good rhythm.
+I’ve been aggressive looking for my shots more, getting to the paint more and getting to the free throw line,” said Conley, who made five 3s.

 George had scored at least 25 points in three straight games but the Timberwolves made a concerted effort to show him extra bodies on drives and force him to give up the ball.